 Major challenges in nanomedicine today are in the design, delivery and control of tiny particles so that they can hone in on diseased cells, gain access to host cell nuclei, and cause a controlled systematic change.
 Viruses can be thought of as genetically encoded nanoparticles with innate abilities to deliver genetic cargo with high efficiency into host cells.

-One major aspect of Suhâ€™s research is focused on constructing protease-activatable viruses (PAVs) that are based on benign naturally occurring adeno-associated virus (AAV) vectors.
+A significant aspect of Suhâ€™s research is focused on constructing protease-activatable viruses (PAVs) that are based on benign naturally occurring adeno-associated virus (AAV) vectors.
 At the site of diseased or injured tissue, cells produce elevated levels of particular protease enzymes called matrix metalloproteinases.
 By genetically inserting small protease-sensitive, â€śpeptide locksâ€ť into the virus capsid, the therapeutic viral vectors can travel the body in a locked inert configuration, and when they encounter the right protease levels at sites of disease, they are then â€śunlockedâ€ť and able to bind to the cells and deliver payloads that treat disease.

 Her labâ€™s efforts to better reprogram viruses into controllable nanodevices is supported by two new NIH research project grants, and two exploratory grants from the NSF and the NIH.
 In addition to developing biocomputing nanoplatforms that can process proteolytic inputs, her lab is also creating gene delivery platforms activatable by light.
 Specifically, the Suh labâ€™s second major research focus is to develop viral gene delivery platforms that can accept exogenous light as the stimulus and produce enhanced, tunable, and spatially resolved transgene expression.
 Through collaborations with systems and synthetic biologists at Rice, the group is making strides toward identifying the biophysical rules that enable them to impart such new functionalities into viruses.